RELIABLE HOME INSPECTIONS LLC

 THE INSPECTION REPORT

 The most common inspection format you will receive in this area is a purchased software checklist with multiple pictures inserted.
-The report is typically spaced out to consist of 20 to 50 pages that is often repetitious of the same material.
-My inspection reports are in a narrative format that are created uniquely for each home I inspect.
+My inspection reports are in a narrative format that is created uniquely for each home I inspect.
 It discusses each issue in easy to understand language and is supported by color photos so that all parties involved understand the report.

 All of the Inspection Summaries include a general comments section that lists the age, size, condition and manufacturer of the major systems such heating and air, plumbing, electrical, structural, roof cover, siding, and insulation/ventilation, etc. This is done so that you have the most information possible about those systems and components that may incur significant repair/replacement costs going forward even though they are currently functioning normally.